 Kythnos Island Travel Tips

-Your Kythnos trip planning could be made easier using these travel tips and insights:
+Your Kythnos trip and island hopping plans could be made easier using these travel tips and insights:

-- For schedules and to book tickets for the Kythnos ferrie online, use the Ferryhopper website.
+- For schedules on ferry services and to book your ferry tickets for the Kythnos ferries online, use the Ferryhopper website.

 - It's recommended to be at departure ports an hour before the Kythnos ferry leaves.